 With every reliable employee who decides to part ways with their employer, companies lose much more than “just” an experienced staff member.
-Taking into account the cost of hiring a new person and the onboarding process as well as the potential delays in delivering projects or services to customers, they also lose money and experience a decrease in productivity of the whole team, since the loss also hurts other team members and might lower company morale.
+Taking into account the cost of reviewing resume template, hiring a new person and the onboarding process as well as the potential delays in delivering projects or services to customers, they also lose money and experience a decrease in productivity of the whole team, since the loss also hurts other team members and might lower company morale.

 Having in mind the cost of losing a valuable employee, companies should do their best to make the staff want to stay.
 Offering a good salary and a nice choice of benefits is one thing they can do.
 Let’s admit it – we all like to brag about a gym membership or free massages we get as part of an employee benefit scheme at work. ;)

 But a crucial factor that can decide whether a staff member wants to stay in a job is their whether they feel committed to what they do.
 Therefore, it’s crucial to be able to maintain employee engagement – apart from retaining valuable employees, it helps achieve much more.